-- 6.1.4 Split hinged or split saddle-shaped weights made of cast iron and reinforced concrete as well as other constructions approved by the Register may be used as single weights. - 6.1.5 Pipeline weight including weight of the pipes, insulation, weight coating lining, if any, weights, etc. shall ensure the weight force sufficient for creating negative buoyancy to the pipeline.
-The value of this force shall be equal to the difference between the pipeline weight with all components and coatings in the air, and the weight of the water displaced by the pipeline. - 6.1.6 Calculation of ballasting for the subsea pipeline shall be made as for the empty pipeline irrespective of the purpose (type of the conveyed medium) and environmental conditions in the area of the pipeline route.
-Weight of the medium conveyed is neglected. - 6.1.7 Calculation of the ballast required and spacing between the single ballast weights shall be made based on the conditions for creating negative buoyancy to the pipeline, wave and current induced displacement resistance, as well as taking into account vertical forces occurring in curved sections of the pipeline.
-The required weight of submerged ballast $Q{ij}$ in kN/m, shall be determined by the formula
+- 6.1.4 Split hinged or split saddle-shaped weights made of cast iron and reinforced concrete as well as other constructions approved by the Register may be used as single weights. - 6.1.5 Pipeline weight including weight of the pipes, insulation, weight coating, if any, weights, etc. shall ensure the weight force sufficient for creating negative buoyancy to the pipeline.
+The value of this force shall be equal to the difference between the pipeline weight with all components and coatings in the air, and the weight of the water displaced by the pipeline.

+- 6.1.6 Calculation of ballasting for the subsea pipeline shall be made as for the empty pipeline irrespective of the purpose (type of the conveyed medium) and environmental conditions in the area of the pipeline route.
+Weight of the medium conveyed is neglected. - 6.1.7 Calculation of the ballast required and spacing between the single ballast weights for the pipelines non-buried into the seabed soil shall be made based on the conditions for creating negative buoyancy to the pipeline, wave and current induced displacement resistance, as well as taking into account vertical forces occurring in curved sections of the pipeline.
+The required weight of submerged ballast Q_b , in kN/m, shall be determined by the formula where F_g - total horizontal component of force action of waves and current determined in accordance with 2.5 and 2.6, in kN/m;